Covid-19 Travel Checklist

 OUR SHARED RESPONSIBILITY

-If you want to cancel: please see our cancellation terms here and our advice above in the section “Disinclination to travel”.
+If you are disinclined to travel: please see our cancellation terms here

-We thank you for your patience, support and understanding at this time.
+We would like to thank you all for your patience, support and understanding.